February Newsletter

 These are some good questions to consider:

 • Which career path are you leaning toward?
 If you’re unsure, what would help you feel more confident in making that decision?
-We are here to help you, and the Discover Pathwaze is a helpful brainstorming resource (reach out to Angela or your Mentoring Specialist to learn more)
+We are here to help you, and the Willow Education App is a helpful brainstorming resource (Review the October newsletter for more on this).

 • Which colleges have you applied to?
-If you have applied to larger, private, and state schools have priority deadlines in January/February.
+Remember that larger, private, and state schools have priority deadlines in January/February.
 Get those applications in as soon as possible.

-• Have you looked into and applied for and additional scholarships?
+• Have you looked into and applied for any additional scholarships?
 Review the January newsletter for more info.

 • Do you want to do any campus/college visits?
 Job/career shadowing?
 Talk with your mentor to see about setting something up.
 Reach out to Angela if you need help connecting to someone.